MileHacker Logo

 Shipping & Customs

-If you purchase large items or many souvenirs, inquire with the vendors about shipping options.
+If you purchase large products or many souvenirs, inquire with the vendors about shipping options.
 Be aware of your home country's customs regulations, especially for natural items such as amber ( make sure it is not raw/uncut, and you may need certification for export/import).
 Keep receipts for your purchases.

 Amber Jewelry